How To Install Home Assistant on Proxmox: The Easy Way

 • Deploy Tailscale for easy remote access

 The advantage of deploying these Home Assistant add-ons separately is they will be independent of Home Assistant and it’s current state (installing, rebooting, breaking changes etc).
 You can connect them together and setup HA to read data from each one, operating as it should.
-I intend to cover the process in a separate tutorial.

 If you are looking to replace that old Raspberry Pi, this is the way to go, especially if you are not familiar with virtual machines and Linux environments.
 Consider buying him a coffee for creating these awesome scripts.